10 Incredibly Unique Things to Do in Sydney

 A visit to The Rocks Markets is one of the most quintessentially local things to do in Sydney.
 Near the base of the Sydney Harbour Bridge in the heart of one of Australia’s oldest European settlements, you’ll find local creatives, chefs and makers selling artisanal handmade goods every Saturday and Sunday.

 Shop everything from delicious food to gorgeous homewares, unique Australian gifts and locally designed clothing and meet the makers in person.
-And while you’re there, enjoy free live music and a roster of free events, from dog yoga to interactive workshops.
+And while you’re there, enjoy free live music and a roster of free events.
 After you’re done shopping up a storm, stroll down to the harbourside or check out the incredible bars and restaurants nearby.

 Sip a cocktail in a former Opium Den at The Doss House